-The love you have for your child is immense – so much in fact that you have started thinking about doing what’s best for your child.
-You have begun thinking about placing your older child for adoption.
+The love you have for your child is immense – so immense, in fact, that you have started thinking about making one of the most difficult decisions of your life.
+You have begun thinking about placing your toddler or older child for adoption.

-There are many reasons why a mother might come to this decision, but often times it is strictly financial.
-This doesn’t mean she loves her child any less.
-It means she loves her child so much that she wants to ensure that her child’s life is full of the necessities and luxuries that he or she deserves, and at this point in the mother’s life, she simply cannot provide them all.
+There are many reasons why a mother might come to this decision, but oftentimes, it is strictly financial.
+This doesn’t mean you love your child any less.
+It means you love your child so much that syou want to ensure that his or her life is full of the necessities and luxuries that you cannot currently provide.

 Staying Positive, Taking Control

-In today’s private domestic adoptions, the mother of the child is always in control of her adoption plan.
-While it is common for her to worry that her child won’t remember her or will wonder why she chose adoption, she is able to nullify these worries by tailoring her adoption plan to what best fits herself and her child.
+In today’s private domestic adoptions, you are always in control of your adoption plan.
+While it is common for women in your place to worry that their child won’t remember them or will wonder why they chose adoption, you can alleviate these worries by tailoring your adoption plan to what best fits you and your child.

-For example, if she wants to choose a local adoptive family and to see her child once a week, that is entirely her decision, and her adoption professional will find an adoptive family who is agreeable to her wishes.
+For example, if you want to choose a local adoptive family and to see your child once a week, that is entirely your decision, and your adoption professional will find an adoptive family who is agreeable to your wishes.

-This is why a typical mother in this situation chooses either an open adoption or a semi-open adoption, because she wants to either remain in her child’s life (open adoption) or at least let the child know that she loves him or her and why she chose adoption (semi-open adoption), by sending and receiving pictures and letters.
+This is why a typical mother in this situation chooses either an open adoption or a semi-open adoption, because she wants to remain in her child’s life, or at least let the child know that she loves him or her and why she chose adoption.

-Conversely, if the birth mother decides that seeing her child with another family would just be too difficult, she can choose a more closed adoption.
+Conversely, if you decide that seeing your child with another family would be too difficult, you can choose a more closed adoption.

-No adoption relationship is right or wrong; it completely depends on what the mother believes is best for herself and her child.
+No adoption relationship is right or wrong; it completely depends on what you believe is best for you and your child.

 Choosing an Adoption Professional

-Now, all adoption professionals define open, closed and semi-open adoptions differently, so the mother should be sure to do her research prior to choosing an adoption professional, ensuring they can provide her the adoption relationship tailored precisely to her adoption plan.
+All adoption professionals define open, closed and semi-open adoptions differently, so you should be sure to do your research prior to choosing an adoption professional.
+That way, you can be sure that the professional you choose can provide you the adoption relationship that you define in your adoption plan.

-So which adoption professional is best – An adoption agency, an adoption attorney, or another adoption professional?
-It really depends on the mother’s adoption plan.
+So which adoption professional is best – an adoption agency, an adoption attorney, or another adoption professional?
+It really depends on your adoption plan.

-If the mother has already identified an adoptive family, perhaps a relative or a friend, an adoption attorney might make the most sense because she only needs the legal paperwork completed to make the adoption official.
+If you have already identified an adoptive family – perhaps a relative or a friend – an adoption attorney might make the most sense because you only need the legal paperwork completed to make the adoption official.
 What is often missing from adoption attorneys, however, is adoption counseling.
-They may refer the mother to an outsourced counselor specializing in grief and loss, but she would have to pay for these services herself.
+They may refer you to an outsourced counselor specializing in grief and loss, but you would have to pay for these services herself.

-An adoption agency, on the other hand, will often provide mothers free adoption counseling.
-If she doesn’t have an identified adoptive family, an adoption agency may make the most sense for her because they often provide the most adoption-related services, including the largest lists of waiting families.
+An adoption agency, on the other hand, will often provide free adoption counseling.
+If you don’t have an identified adoptive family, an adoption agency may make the most sense because they often provide the most adoption-related services, including the largest lists of waiting families.
 This benefits the mother because she has more options to choose the family that best fits her adoption plan.

-A mother considering adoption for her older child should keep in mind that she can contact an adoption professional without any obligation to proceed with an adoption plan.
-It is completely acceptable for a mother to contact an adoption attorney or agency, discuss her options, receive some information, and to then decide to continue to parent, if that is her decision.
+As you are considering adoption for your older child, keep in mind that you can contact an adoption professional without any obligation to proceed with an adoption plan.
+It is completely acceptable to contact an adoption attorney or agency, discuss your options, and receive information – even if you ultimately choose to parent your child.

-However, for those who do choose adoption, regardless of which adoption professional the mother chooses, there will almost always be a pre-placement transition period including her, the child, the adoptive family, and possibly a social worker.
-As with the rest of her adoption plan, these meetings are entirely at the discretion of the mother, whom a social worker will often work with to determine the amount of time necessary for her to feel comfortable with the adoptive family she chose.
+However, for those who do choose adoption, regardless of which adoption professional you choose, there will almost always be a pre-placement transition period including you, the child, the adoptive family, and possibly a social worker.
+As with the rest of your adoption plan, these meetings are entirely at your discretion, and your social worker will often work with you to determine the amount of time necessary for you to feel comfortable with the adoptive family you choose.

-This transition period often begins with a brief introductory meeting, whether it’s at one of their homes, in a park or at a restaurant, to name a few.
-The next meeting is typically a little longer, and by the third or fourth meeting, it’s common for the mother to leave her child alone with the adoptive family to see how the child takes to the adoptive family, and vice versa.
+This transition period often begins with a brief introductory meeting, which can take place at someone’s home, in a park or at a restaurant, to name a few.
+The next meeting is typically a little longer, and by the third or fourth meeting, you may be ready to leave her child alone with the adoptive family to see how the child takes to the adoptive family, and vice versa.

-The adoption process will take the next step toward becoming official only when the birth mother and child are comfortable with the chosen adoptive family.
+The adoption process will take the next step toward becoming official only when you and your child are comfortable with the chosen adoptive family.

 Accept Only the Best